obsidian-tasks-group/obsidian-tasks/docs/Editing/Auto-Suggest.md

 How many suggestions should be shown when an auto-suggest menu pops up (including the "⏎" option).

 The default is 6, and you can select any value from 3 to 12.

+## Current Limitations

+- The Auto-Suggest mechanism does not yet support [[task dependencies]].
+We are tracking this in [issue #2681](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2681).